Clear Channel Outdoor

-Clear Channel Outdoor Holdings, Inc. is a multinational corporation focused on outdoor advertising.
+Clear Channel Outdoor Holdings, Inc. is a multinational corporation which operates billboards, logo signs, and transit displays and focused on outdoor advertising.
 The company is based in San Antonio, Texas.

-Together with JCDecaux, it is one of the largest outdoor advertising companies.

 History

 Founding and predecessor companies

 Clear Channel Outdoor Americas (CCOA) was one of the first outdoor advertising companies in the United States and is one of the largest.
 It has origins in three major predecessor companies: Foster & Kleiser (F&K) (1901–1986), Patrick Media Outdoor (1986–1995), and Eller Media Company (1995–2001).
 F&K changed its name to Patrick Media Group after Metromedia sold the company to Scranton, PA-based Patrick Media Group and a major investor group led by General Electric, and it was acquired in turn by Karl Eller in 1995.

 Alongside this outdoor advertising consolidation, the Mays family in San Antonio, Texas, founded a broadcasting company in 1972, which would become known as Clear Channel Communications.
 By the mid-1990s, Clear Channel Communications owned 43 radio and 16 television stations.
 By 2004, Clear Channel owned more than 1,200 radio stations and 36 television stations in the United States and 770,000 billboards globally.

 Along the way, CCO further consolidated operations by acquiring Universal Outdoor (Naegele, Derse, POA, Revere), Donrey, Paxton Outdoor, Ackerley Media, Badger Outdoor, ABC Outdoor, and Hansen Outdoor, to name a few of the larger transactions.